abbbi/qmpbackup/README.md

 Using the `--monthly` flag with the `backup` command, backups will be placed in monthly folders in a YYYY-MM format.
 The above combined with the `auto` backup level, backups will be created in monthly backup chains.

-With a VM named *myfirstvm* and the date being 2021-11, the following command:
+Executing the backup and the date being 2021-11, the following command:

 `qmpbackup --socket /path/socket backup --level auto --monthly --target /tmp/backup`

 will place backups in the following backup path: `/tmp/backup/2021-11/`

-When the date changes to 2021-12 and qmpbackup is run, backups will be placed in `/tmp/backup/2021-12/` and a new full backup will be created.
+When the date changes to 2021-12 and *qmpbackup* is executed, backups will be placed in `/tmp/backup/2021-12/` and a new full backup will be created.

 Excluding disks from backup
 -----------------